dmulholl/shortcodes/readme.md

 Shortcodes
 ==========

 A customizable shortcode parser in Python.
-Useful as a drop-in component in a text processing application.
+Useful as a drop-in component in text processing applications.

 Supports shortcodes with space-separated positional and keyword arguments: